-I was telling you earlier that the Road Safety slogan in days of yore was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk Because Then Friends Would SHOW Friends How They Actually Drive Very Well When They’re Drunk, Thank You Very Much and this was proven half true one night when I told Tabs he was too drunk to drive and the best thing to do was to let ME drive.
+I was telling you earlier that the Road Safety slogan in days of yore was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk Because Then Friends Will SHOW Friends How They Actually Drive Very Well When They’re Drunk, Thank You Very Much and this was proven half true one night when I told Tabs he was too drunk to drive and the best thing to do was to let ME drive.

 Tabbo had a green two-door Datsun SSS 1800 (Geoff Leslie called it his “Triple Ess Ess Ess”) and that thing

-Soon after, I turned into Gailian and the road took a sharp left and I didn’t.
-Changing down into second I let out the clutch but I hadn’t taken my foot off the gas, so we leapt forward into the only deep ditch in the area.
+Soon after, I turned sedately into Gailian and the road took a sharp left and I didn’t.
+Changing down into second I let out the clutch but I hadn’t taken my foot off the gas, so we leapt forward into the only deep ditch in the veld for miles around.
 Tabbo bit a huge chunk out of the dashboard.
 I was OK as the steering wheel stopped me.
-Seatbelts hadn’t been invented yet (or the wearing of seatbelts hadn’t been invented yet *.
+Seatbelts hadn’t been invented yet.
+Or more accurately, the wearing of seatbelts hadn’t been invented yet *.

 The sudden stop and the hospital afterwards were NOTHING.
 We now had to face the hard part: Telling Stella.
 They were in bed in the dark, we couldn’t see them, we could just hear Stella.

-** I looked it up: The first U.S. patent for automobile seat belts was issued to Edward J. Claghorn of New York in 1885.
+* I looked it up: The first U.S. patent for automobile seat belts was issued to Edward J. Claghorn of New York in 1885.